 They are simply saying that the cost for acting for the lender is included in the fee being quoted.
-It is worth you checking that the Penryn solicitor is on the UBS conveyancing panel.
+It is worth you checking that the Penryn lawyer is on the HSBC conveyancing panel.

 Due to the input of my in-laws I had a survey completed on a property in Penryn ahead of retaining conveyancers.
 I have been informed that there is a flying freehold element to the house.
 Our surveyor advised that some banks will refuse to grant a mortgage on such a home.

 It depends who your proposed lender is.
 Bank of Scotland has different instructions from Birmingham Midshires.
 Should you wish to telephone us we can check with the relevant bank.
 If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Penryn.
 Conveyancing will be smoother if you use a solicitor in Penryn especially if they are familiar with such properties in Penryn.

 My husband and I are new on the property ladder - agreed a price, yet the property agent informed us that the owners will only issue a contract if we appoint their preferred conveyancers as they want a ‘quick sale’.
 We would rather use a high street solicitor accustomed to conveyancing in Penryn